wmeikle33/Patent-Management-Program/README.md

 # Patent PDF Extractor (Sample / Redacted)

 This repository is a **public, redaction‑safe sample** of a company program that extracts structured metadata from **patent PDFs**.
-It demonstrates **architecture, interfaces, unit tests, a small CLI**, and where your **private PDF code** would plug in — without exposing any proprietary logic.
+It demonstrates sample code without exposing any proprietary logic.

 > ✅ You can share this repo publicly.
 Proprietary parsing rules, vendor/OCR config, and corp data are **not** included.